English original

 San FranciscoPacific OceanMetro tram line N to Ocean Beach, metro tram line L to San Francisco Zoo.

-SingaporeSingapore Strait (Pacific Ocean)From Harbour Front metro station take cable car to Sentosa Island.
-Sentosa Express monorail from Harbour Front will open in a few years.
+SingaporeSingapore Strait (Pacific Ocean)From Harbour Front metro station take cable car or Sentosa Express monorail to Sentosa Island.

 TorontoLake OntarioA beach is being "constructed" between the Spadina and Rees stations of the Harbourfront light rail line.
 Queen trolley line runs within a block of "The Beaches" along the shore east of downtown as well as a block north of the western beaches (Sunnyside, Humber Bay, Mimico, Long Branch etc.) along The Queensway and (of course) Lake Shore Blvd.